Statement on Commitment to Community

 California State University is committed to providing equal opportunities to all CSU students in all university programs, including intercollegiate athletics.

-Procedures for Complaints of Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation Made Against a Student ( attached to the CSU Nondiscrimination Policy) (or any successor) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made against other CSU students.
+CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation Made Against a Student ( attached to the CSU Nondiscrimination Policy) (or any successor) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made against other CSU students.

-Procedures for Complaints of Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation Made Against an Employee or Third Party ( attached to the CSU Nondiscrimination Policy) (or any successor procedure) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made against the CSU, a CSU employee or a third party.
+CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation Made Against an Employee or Third Party ( attached to the CSU Nondiscrimination Policy) (or any successor procedure) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made against the CSU, a CSU employee or a third party.

 As a matter of federal and state law and California State University policy, the following types of conduct are prohibited: